What is Swiss Food?

 Chocolate marmites in Geneva for the Fête de l’Escalade

 Currently, Switzerland has the highest number of Michelin-starred restaurants per capita than any other country in the world.
-For 2019, 128 restaurants received at least one Michelin star (three is the most a restaurant can earn).
+Currently, 136 restaurants received at least one Michelin star (three is the most a restaurant can earn).
 Restaurants like Schloss Schauenstein, led by chef Andreas Caminada, holds three Michelin stars.
-It has been recognized as one of the Top 50 restaurants in the world.
-Restaurant de l’Hôtel de Ville de Crissier appears in La Liste’s top 10 for the world’s best restaurants.
+It has been recognized as one of the Top 100 restaurants in the world.
+Cheval Blanc in Basel, led by Chef Peter Knogl appears at the top of the list of La Liste’s world’s best restaurants for 2025.
 Celebrity French chef Anne Sophie-Pic has a two-star Michelin restaurant at the Beau-Rivage Palace in Lausanne.

 Les écrevisses du Lac Léman from Anne-Sophie Pic

 Gault Millau, a French guide for restaurants, awards up to 20 points for an individual establishment.
-In Switzerland, the guide has tested and evaluated over 800 restaurants.
-For 2019, seven chefs in Switzerland have earned 19 points.
+In Switzerland, the guide has tested and evaluated approximately 880 restaurants.
+For 2025, seven chefs in Switzerland have earned 19 points.

 Wherever your location in Switzerland, you are likely in close proximity to a fine dining experience with at least one Michelin star, some Gault Millau points or both.